thesleuth/reveal-slides/md/string-stringbuilder.md

 Unicode to the rescue!

 It assigns each character in all of the writing systems ever devised a unique 16-bit code between 0 and 65535.

+When you see this it will usually be in hexidecimal from 0x0000 to 0xFFFF but Java supports encoding up to 0x10FFFF

 -
 ## Codepoint